 Eli was warned.
-He had seen his son’s many sins, but he scarcely confronted them nor did he remove them from their positions.
+He had seen his son’s gross sins, but he scarcely confronted them nor did he remove them from their positions.

-Eli’s sons were the priest.
-They were the elite.
-They were dressed in an array of priestly garments and had a title of honor because of their father, Eli.
-The bible says this, “The custom of the priests with the people was that when any man offered sacrifice, the priest’s servant would come, while the meat was boiling, with a three-pronged fork in his hand, the servant would stick the fork into the pot and demand that whatever it brought up be given to Eli’s sons.
+“The custom of the priests with the people was that when any man offered sacrifice, the priest’s servant would come, while the meat was boiling, with a three-pronged fork in his hand, the servant would stick the fork into the pot and demand that whatever it brought up be given to Eli’s sons.
 Sometimes the servant would come even before the animal’s fat had been burned on the altar.
 He would demand raw meat before it had been boiled so that it could be used for roasting.
-And if the man said to him, “Let them burn the fat first, and then take as much as you wish,” he would say, “NO, you must give it now, and if not, I will take it by force.”
-1 Samuel 2:13-16 ESV.
+And if the man said to him, “Let them burn the fat first, and then take as much as you wish,” he would say, “NO, you must give it now, and if not, I will take it by force” (1 Samuel 2:13-16 ESV).

 Their father asked them why they did such unholy acts.
 He scolded them, but he didn’t remove them from their office as the priest.
-He lacked the righteous indignation which Jesus/Yeshua manifested when he cleansed the temple.
-John 2:13-17.
+He lacked the righteous indignation which Yeshua manifested when he cleansed the temple.
+(John 2:13-17).

-What does The Father think today when He looks down on HIS House and Eli and his son’s are running it?
+What does The Father think today when He looks down on HIS House and sees in several assemblies, Eli and his son’s are running it?

 How did it end for Eli and his sons?
 Thirty-thousand footmen in the army fell that day over their sins.
-Eli was 98 years old, and when a man ran to tell him his sons were dead and that the Ark had been taken, he fell backward and broke his neck.
-The Bible says it was because he was so fat that he broke his neck. . .
-Oh, Father, have mercy!
-He was taking the choice meats for him as well.
+Eli was 98 years old when a man ran to tell him his sons were dead, and the enemy had stolen the Ark.
+On hearing, he fell backward and broke his neck.
+He was so fat that he broke his neck when he fell.
+He was taking the choice of meats for himself as well.
 It was about that time his son’s wife gave birth to a son and named him Ichabod, which means the glory is departed from Israel.